victorcezeh/expense-tracker-project/README.md

 ## Usage

-Run the Expense Tracker with the code below
+Run the Expense Tracker with the code below.

 ```bash
 python main.py